shrubzy/SequenceMemoryGame/README.md

 # SequenceMemoryGame
-A sequence memory game website
+A sequence memory game website created using html, css and javaScript.